The page has been translated by Gen AI.

 $ systemctl start rpcbind.service

-To automatically connect the File Storage even when the VM is rebooted, add the following to the /etc/fstab file. fstab file
+To automatically mount the File Storage even when the VM is restarted, add the following to the /etc/fstab file. fstab file

 $ vi /etc/fstab